dask/dask-blog/_posts/2020-10-23-deconvolution.md

 Define a Dask Cluster and Load the Data
 ---------------------------------------

+We were provided sample data from [Prof. Shroff's](https://www.nibib.nih.gov/about-nibib/staff/hari-shroff) lab at the NIH.
+The data originally was provided as a 3D TIFF file which we subsequently converted to Zarr with a shape of (950, 2048, 2048).

-We start by creating a Dask cluster on a DGX2 and loading in microscopy data provided by....
+We start by creating a Dask cluster on a DGX2 and loading in Zarr data:

 ```python
 from dask.distributed import Client